ygemici/osz/loader/README.md

 tar -czf ../INITRD *
 ```

-You can compress it with gzip or "z" flag, but note that currently only EFI version supports decompression.

-2. Create FS0:\BOOTBOOT directory on ESP, and copy the archive you've created
+2. Create FS0:\BOOTBOOT directory on boot partition, and copy the archive you've created
             into it.
 If you want, create a text file named [CONFIG](https://github.com/bztsrc/osz/blob/master/etc/CONFIG)
             there too, and put your [environment variables](https://github.com/bztsrc/osz/blob/master/docs/bootopts.md) there.
             Fill up with newlines so that the file became exactly 4096 bytes (1 page) long.
 Temporary variables will be copied there.